EvanBurnette/jumpcutter/README.md

     On mac follow this guide for python: https://www.youtube.com/watch?v=TgA4ObrowRg

-    Test that each is installed by typing calling them from the command line. (quit() to exit python)
+    Test that each is installed by entering them on the command line. (quit() to exit python)

 2. Install package dependencies: